sockmysox/celery-mongobeat/README.md

 )
 print(f"Upserted interval task '{task_doc['name']}' with ID: {task_doc['_id']}")

-# Example: Create a task with a description
+# Example: Create a task with a description and other custom fields
 manager.create_crontab_task(
     name='daily-report',
     task='your_project.tasks.generate_report',
     minute='0',
     hour='4',  # Run at 4:00 AM daily
-    description='This is a custom description for the daily report task.'
+    description='This is a custom description for the daily report task.', owner='data-science-team',  # Custom field
+    version='1.2'               # Custom field
 )

 # Example: Create a task that runs 5 times and then stops